Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/README.md

      ![image](../../../../../../images/results-csv.png)

    - There will be a folder per VM with the detailed system diagnostics logs.
 These logs will help you diagnose issues.
+Check [common errors](#common-errors) section for details on errors.

      ![image](../../../../../../images/results-diagnostics.png)